borntofrappe/arduino/README.md

 With every iteration the `pin` variable is then updated with a `switch` statement.

 In terms of hardware, it is necessary to repeat the circuit for every pin.

+## keypress

+Light up a led following keyboard input.

+The `switch ` statement lights up a different pin according to the input received through the `Serial` interface.

+In sequence:

+- initialize the monitor with `Serial.begin()`

+- use `Serial.available()` to consider input from the serial monitor

+- with `Serial.parseInt()` you'd be able to parse the input to an integer, but the function would also return `0` after the actual input (possibly due to the new line chartacter)

+- use `Serial.readStringUntil("\n")` to consider the input until a new line character

+- coerce the input string to an integer with `toInt()` (provided by Arduino)

+In terms of hardware the board is similar to that described for the program [**switches**](#switches).